Why I love Compost Tea

 No-one was making good compost.
 The guys in the Pacific Northwest were using this stuff called Alaskan Peat, or Yukon Gold, which was forest humus that was collected from the forest floor in Alaska.
 I didn’t like the sound of that at all.
 It didn’t seem to make sense to me to grow landscape plants and vegetables in California using soil that came from a forest in Alaska.

 I finally found some really great compost when I was turned onto a biodynamic farm in the Central Valley by Alan York, the vintner of Benziger Vineyards back in 2007.
 I was lucky enough to meet Alan after I randomly called him when I read an article on him in the Wine Spectator Magazine.
-He was doing some really far-out stuff with something biodynamic compost, as well as using an insectary as his IPM (Integrated Pest Management) on their 1,000 acres of land.
+He was doing some really far-out stuff with something called biodynamic compost, as well as using an insectary as his IPM (Integrated Pest Management) on their 1,000 acres of land.
 Alan is the person responsible for introducing me to biodynamic compost.
 He told me to put my hands in his compost at the end of our tour of the vineyard, which was the first time that I ever felt life in soil.
 It was a life-changing moment for me.
-Alan introduced me to the first farming partner that I had.
-I knew after touching, feeling, smelling and sensing Alan’s biodynamic compost that I had to use this on all of my landscaping and gardening work.
-This was before I started Malibu Compost, and it was the key to making great compost and compost tea!
+I knew after touching, feeling, smelling and sensing Alan’s biodynamic compost that I had to use this on all of my landscaping and gardening projects.

-If you’re still not convinced that compost tea will fix your garden, or any problem or issue that you might be having with soil heath or plant vitality and productivity, then read on…
+If you’re still not convinced that compost tea will fix your garden, or any problem or issue that you might be having with soil health or plant vitality and productivity, then read on…

 A funny thing happened about a year into the project.
 I came across that same architect and a group of businessmen who were touring the gardens and orchard of the estate one day as they were coming up the garden path.
 We came around the corner and walked right into each other.
 He introduced me to the group, “That’s Randy… he’s a… (he thought for a moment) a soil witch or something.
 He helps grow microbes!”
 The businessmen all looked at me and nodded.
 They had no idea what he was talking about and were a little scared at what the architect said about me, as they uncomfortably moved around me and down the path.
 The point is, the architect had become a true believer.
 He didn’t know how or why, but he knew that his site and his gardens were flourishing like never before with compost tea and compost.